TALE Free Company Rules

 #5 Do keep learning

 MMORPGs are games in constant states of change.
-There are always strategies to be learned, patches that alter how jobs are played, new monsters to be fought and battles to be won.
-All members of TALE are expected to keep tabs on what’s going on in the game world, read patch notes, and hone their playing skills.
+There are always strategies to be learned, patches and expansions that alter how jobs are played, new monsters to be fought and battles to be won.
+All members of TALE are expected/advised to keep tabs on what’s going on in the game world, read patch notes, and hone their playing skills.
 As a team, we all hold each other up.
+If you ever have a job or mechanics question or wish to have a discussion about it, you should never feel shy of doing so.
+We are all here to help each other and learn from each other!

 #1 TALE members roleplay within the world of FFXIV